 Lord Howe Island’s waters are teeming with a wide range of tropical, subtropical and temperate species of fish.

 Surrounded by a marine park, protected by a coral reef and with no commercial fishery, the region is home to kingfish, tuna, wahoo, trevally, silver drummer and bluefish.

-Big game fishing opportunities can be found within a half-hour boat ride from the island where you can hook black, blue and striped marlin.
-Deep-sea fishing adventures can also reap a wide variety of cod species.
+Ranking as an internationally-renowned classic sports and game fishing destination, big game fishing opportunities can be found within a half-hour boat ride from the island, including black, blue and striped marlin.